sourcegraph/about/handbook/engineering/index.md

 The default owner of any technical decision is the person or team that owns the work implied by the decision.

+If ownership is unclear, ask "Do we have a designated owner for X?" in an appropriate Slack channel and @mention appropriate managers.

-If ownership is unclear or disputed, then perform a [clean escalation](../communication/clean_escalation.md) to determine an owner.
+If there is a dispute about ownership, then perform a [clean escalation](../communication/clean_escalation.md) to determine an owner.

 ## [Roles and responsibilities](roles.md)